pfgithub/advent-of-code/README.md

 - consider making a file scratchpad.ts
 - yarn go will stay open and you can press enter at any time to commit the scratchpad to a real file
 - just to eliminate that "find the right file, copy/paste" thing and not make like day3.1 day3.2 day3.3 and all that
+- this is a good idea, we should do this